 How many spots are available in the program?

-This year, we will select 30 youth to join the SOYL crew.
+In 2018, we selected 30 youth to join the SOYL crew.
 For 2019, we have expanded the program and will be able to hire more youth!
 Not all who apply will necessarily be accepted, so please take the time to prepare a thoughtful and thorough application.

 Do I need a reference?